MarlinFirmware/Marlin/Marlin/Firmwares/README.md

 ## 2.2.
 Z_OffSet
   **Perform a Z offset:**
+  By menu:
-  - By menu: "Motion/MoveAxis" deactived the endstops.
+  - "Motion/MoveAxis" deactived the endstops.
-    Then lower the nozzle slowly to adjust to a sheet of paper.
+  - "Motion/MovesAxis/Move ZThen lower the nozzle slowly to adjust to a sheet of paper.
-    View the value on the display and enter the value in the Configuration/ProbeZOffset" (Value between -17.00 and -13.00) and finally store the parameters "Configuration/StoreSettings".
+  - View the value on the display and enter the value in the Configuration/ProbeZOffset" (Value between -17.00 and -13.00)
+  - finally store the parameters "Configuration/StoreSettings".

+  By terminal:
-  - By terminal: deactivating the endstops with command M211 S0 =>read result in console.
+  - deactivating the endstops with command M211 S0 =>read result in console.
     View the value on the display and enter the value in the Probe_Z_Offset with command "M851 Z-xx.xx" and finally store the parameters with command "M500".
     Control your result of opérations by command "M503".
   Through a terminal,

 ## 2.3.
 Bed Levelling
-  **Perform a bed calibration ([**UBL**](https://marlinfw.org/docs/features/unified_bed_leveling.html)) with this commands via terminal:**
+  **Perform a bed calibration ([**UBL**](https://marlinfw.org/docs/features/unified_bed_leveling.html))**

+  By terminal:
   - M190 S60 (temp bed at 60° or other)
   - G28 (autohome)
   - G29 P1 (automated probing of the bed)